Growing Up As A Queer Person Of Colour

 Being a person of color who is queer, having issues around gender identity and mental health is what I like to call a 4-tier-whammy of complications.

-If you identity with even one of those above concepts, you possibly know what I mean.
+If you identify with even one of those above concepts, you possibly know what I mean.

 People of color worldwide have a poorly televised lifestyle that rarely gets talked about.
 Considering Australia, over 40 percent of its population believes that the nation is ‘weakened’ by people of different ethnicities.
 This statistical data published last year probably says enough about the vile experiences people of colour have.